 Can you believe it?

-I and many others at this event couldn’t either and it’s stuck in my mind ever since.
-This sort of behaviour was actually being celebrated by peers in our own industry where it should have been pitied or called out for what it really is, a colossal organisational failure in the duty of care to an employee.
+I and many others at this event couldn’t, and it’s stuck in my mind ever since.
+This sort of behaviour was being celebrated by peers in our own industry, where it should have been pitied or called out for what it really is: a colossal organisational failure in the duty of care to an employee.

-In the bidding world working extended hours in a never-ending cycle seems to still be the norm rather than the exception in many organisations.
+In the bidding world, working extended hours in a never-ending cycle is still the norm rather than the exception in many organisations.

-Some even view doing so as some sort of badge of honour which is really rather sad when you think about.
+Some even view doing so as some badge of honour, which is really rather sad when you think about it.

 Compound this over the past 20 months with the impact of COVID, the endless Teams and Zoom meetings, working across time zones, the isolation from working from home and the uncertainties of the future.